 In this paper, we presented Incoop, a novel MapReduce framework for large-scale incremental computations.
-Incoop proposes several novel techniques to maximize the re-use of results from a previous computation.
-In particular, Incoop incorporates content-based chunking to the file system to detect incremental changes in the input file and to partition the data so as to maximize re-use, it adds a contraction phase to control the granularity of tasks in the reduce phase, and a new scheduler that takes the location of previously computed results into account.
+Incoop is based on several novel techniques to maximize the reuse of results from a previous computation.
+In particular, Incoop incorporates content-based chunking to the file system to detect incremental changes in the input file and to partition the data so as to maximize reuse; it adds a Contraction phase to control the granularity of tasks in the Reduce phase, and a new scheduler that takes the location of previously computed results into account.
 We implemented Incoop as an extension to Hadoop.
-Our performance evaluation shows that Incoop can improve efficiency in incremental runs (common case), at a modest cost in the initial, first run (uncommon case) where no computations can be reused.
+Our performance evaluation shows that Incoop can improve efficiency in incremental runs (the common case), at a modest cost in the initial, first run (uncommon case) where no computations can be reused.